Read this article to learn:

 Emerging Capital Partners: Private equity fund focussed on Africa; investors in IHS.

-Ethos Private Equity: Private equity firm with money at work in Eaton Towers since May 2015.
+Ethos Private Equity: Private equity firm which had money at work in Eaton Towers prior to the towerco being sold to American Tower.

-Expresso Telecom: Tier two MNO Expresso with a footprint in Sudan, Ghana, Guinea, Mauritania and Senegal has agreed their first tower sale, announcing a SLB agreement with Al Karama Towers for their 550 towers in Senegal.
-The deal is expected to close in H2 2018.
+Expresso Telecom: Tier two MNO Expresso with a footprint in Sudan, Ghana, Guinea, Mauritania and Senegal has agreed their first tower sale, announcing a SLB agreement with Al Karama Towers for their 625 towers in Senegal (although the deal is yet to close).

 FMO: Dutch development bank 51% government owned, 49% by commercial banks and financial institutions.
 Have invested in African towercos.